 I hope that through our platform and programs, students and practitioners will be able gain a better understanding of both onshore and global financial systems and continue to contribute to our financial industry.
 We shall work together to maintain Hong Kong’s status as a leading international financial center.

-Founder, Chairman and CEO of the Fin Society
+Founder of Fin Society